davidolorundare/tempus_de_challenge/README.md

 - Need to write integration tests (try using Travis CI ? and badge), use mocking for external services.
 Must also make the whole solution startable via 'make run'

 - Do I need to put any screenshots ?

+---
+### Approach to Project

+- two full days of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto libraries, Python Integration Testing, Python Test Doubles, and applying Test-Driven Development in practice.

+- one full day of coding, testing, and developing the solution.